 Next, create a habit of seeking and tracking your assignment feedback.

 In my second year of university I found myself stuck.
 My grades weren’t improving.
 So I decided to start recording my tutor feedback for each essay.
-I’ve created a mini guide and template you can download below to steal my method.

 3. Build yourself back up